davidegat/happy-prompts/README.md

 # Happy Prompts

-A collection of jailbreak prompts I found playing with local LLMs
+A collection of jailbreak prompts I found playing with local LLMs.
+Ugly, unelegant prompts, but with scary results.
+Is this AI thing safe? **Think about it...**

 ## gemma3:12b
 Adjust variables at the end of the prompt